Thematic Research Area

 Translations of selected poems of the 15th century saint Ravidas.
 In Untouchable Saints: An Indian Phenomenon, 197-200, edited by Eleanor Zelliot and Rohini Mokashi-Punekar.
 Delhi: Manohar, 2004.

-Dr. Murphy received the UBC Dean of Arts Research Award in W2017, and was a Wall Scholar at the Peter Wall Institute for Advanced Studies at UBC in 2016-7; a Visiting Fellow at the Max-Weber-Kolleg Centre for Advanced Cultural and Social Studies at the Universität Erfurt, Germany from May to July 2017; and Directeur d’Études Associé (Associate Director) of L’École des Hautes Études en Sciences Sociales, Paris in June 2019.
-She was Visiting Faculty at Delhi University in February 2015 and at University of Punjab, Lahore in December 2019, and will return to the Max-Weber-Kolleg in 2021 and 2022 as a Visiting Fellow, if travel restrictions related to Covid-19 allow.
+Dr. Murphy received the UBC Dean of Arts Research Award in W2017, and was a Wall Scholar at the Peter Wall Institute for Advanced Studies at UBC in 2016-7; a Visiting Fellow at the Max-Weber-Kolleg Centre for Advanced Cultural and Social Studies at the Universität Erfurt, Germany from May to July 2017 and April to July and October to December 2022; and Directeur d’Études Associé (Associate Director) of L’École des Hautes Études en Sciences Sociales, Paris in June 2019.
+She was Visiting Faculty at Delhi University in February 2015 and at University of Punjab, Lahore in December 2019.
+She received an Award of Honour for her work on the “Caste in Canada” project from the Steering Committee for the Dr. Ambedkar International Symposium on Emancipation and Equality Day Celebrations in April 2023.